GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 builds and adheres to the style guide without waiting for tests to complete.

 ### Command-Line Arguments
+**NOTE:** Snippet should be optimized to run directly from a user's IDE.
+Command-Line arguments are strongly discouraged, and new samples should not implement them.

 Simple command-line samples with only positional arguments should use the `args` argument to `main(String... args)` directly.
 A command-line sample which has optional parameters should use the [Apache Commons